NestorDR/netCore6School/README.md

   - Configure(), to delineate the order and structure of the middleware pipeline
 - Use and extension of Tag helpers and Data Annotations Attributes
 - Client side libraries integrity
-- Bootstrap 5.1.3 and Bootswatch
+- Use of Bootstrap 5.1.3 and Bootswatch
+- Toaster and jQuery Validation as partial views

 ## Screenshots
 ![Index - Screenshot](/assets/index.png "Teachers Index - Screenshot")